joostf/GSAP-timelines/README.md

 ## How about a section that describes how to install this project? 🤓

-## ...but how does one use this project?
+## But how does one use this project?
 What are its features? 🤔

-## What is teh flow of the app? 💬
+## Explain the flow of the app 💬

 ## Maybe a checklist of done stuff and stuff still on your wishlist? ✅